To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Although the committee said its decision was “binding and final”, the ANC’s national executive committee (NEC) overturned the finding.
-The NEC ordered that Goniwe’s case be heard afresh and that he be reinstated as an ANC member.

 “In the three years in which the suspension of the penalty is in force, should Goniwe be found guilty of any offence which brings the ANC into disrepute, then the original suspension of his membership shall come into effect,” Ngonyama said on Friday.